Intrauterine Fetal Blood Transfusion for Rh DiseaseSkip to the navigation

 - Fetal blood sampling (FBS) shows that the fetus has severe anemia.
 The transfusion may be done immediately.

 In a severely affected fetus, transfusions are done every 1 to 4 weeks until the fetus is mature enough to be delivered safely.
-Amniocentesis may be done to determine the maturity of the fetus's lungs before delivery is scheduled.

 How Well It Works